carlosdavila91/carlosdavila91.github.io/_posts/2020-06-01-sant-boi-models.md

 There are already some initiatives aligned with the present project such as [urbanZEB](http://urbanzeb.com/) and [this study of energy consumption in the Municipality of Rubí](http://rubienergia.300000kms.net/).
 Using models in this context could result in interesting results.

 However, we must not forget that models may tend to produce deceiving outcomes.
-This can happen when we (modelers) do not use all the variables necesary or when using the wrong type.
+This can happen when we (modelers) do not use all the necessary variables or when we use the wrong ones.
 A clear example of this is the IMPACT system designed to evaluate new teacher's professional performance.[[2]](#references)

 <a id='jeavons'></a>
 In the EU context, low income families are susceptible of suffering [energy poverty](https://www.energypoverty.eu/about/what-energy-poverty).